 Delete Facebook from your phone, or set aside an hour a night to be away from technology altogether.
 Go for a walk, read a book.
 Do something that is just for you and where no one can distract you.
 Stop checking emails and social media.

-It can be something as simple as a walk once a day or workout videos in your living room, but exercise lifts out spirits up and helps us feel better.
+It can be something as simple as a walk once a day or workout videos in your living room, but exercise lifts our spirits up and helps us feel better when we’re burnt out.
 I’d aim for around 30 minutes of exercise a day to help you get the most out of it.

 Eat And Drink Better